User and group management

 -

-- Add assets to folders: You've already planned who will get access to each folder.
-Add assets to the folders that will set the right access levels for them.
+- Add assets to folders: Add assets to the folders that reflect the right access levels for them.

-- Share folders (and optionally collections) with user groups: For each folder, grant the permission level for each user group that you want to share it with.
+- Share folders (and optionally collections) with user groups and individual users: For each folder, grant the appropriate permission level to each user group that needs access.

 User group configuration